jabbar-gabbar/spear/README.md

 Spear can be used to automate the backup of media files to AWS S3.
 AWS S3 offers cheap storage especially if it is used purely for archival purposes and when you don't need to retrieve the files for day-to-day use.

-AWS S3 Glacier cost less than 1 penny per GB per month, so it could cost approximately $10 a month for 1 TB for S3 Glacier Instant Retrieval.
+AWS S3 Glacier cost less than 1 penny per GB per month, so it could cost approximately $10 a month for 1 TB of S3 Glacier Instant Retrieval.
 S3 Glacier Deep Archive could cost approximately $1 per month for 1 TB of storage.

 The main use case is to automate long term data archival offsite.